klchambers/quiz-app/README.md

 ## Introduction

 Quizzit is a responsive front-end web application through which users can test their knowledge with a series of general knowledge/trivia questions.
-It is designed with a mobile-first approach, and intuitive UX to allow the user to have fun using it's simple, clutter-free interface.
+It is designed with a mobile-first approach, and intuitive UX to allow the user to have fun using its simple, clutter-free interface.

 ![Quizzit responsiveness mockup](documentation/screencaps/responsiveness-mockup.png)